philipce/nifty/README.md

 numerical computing standards.
 We'll be testing and benchmarking against MATLAB and NumPy.

+We will be experimenting with using the [XCTest](https://github.com/apple/swift-corelibs-xctest) framework as it progresses.

 ## Contributing

 All contributions are welcome!
 If you think of a nifty feature we ought to